 About Aleza

-Born & based in Las Vegas, Aleza Freeman (OG Aleza Goldsmith) has roots as a newspaper reporter, editor, and copywriter in Nevada and California.
-She writes for travel and leisure websites, magazines, casino-resorts, ad agencies, universities, nonprofits, and tech companies.
+Born, raised, and based in Las Vegas, Aleza Freeman (OG Aleza Goldsmith) has roots as a newspaper reporter, editor, and copywriter in Nevada and California, writing for websites, magazines, online travel agencies, ad agencies, casinos, resorts, retail, universities, nonprofits, and tech startups.
+She has also authored two poetry books.

 Passion for poetry